abnormalplot24/EECS486FinalProject/README.md

 ### KNN Experiment 2
 Running the Script
-1. Navigate to the KNN2 folder
+1. Navigate to the KNN Experiment 2 folder
 2. python3 knearest.py

 libraries needed to import: